 The Head of School must ensure that the relevant external examiners are consulted about proposed meetings of Boards of Examiners, and that the dates are confirmed as early as possible.

-External examiners must attend the Board of Examiners’ meeting at the end of the second semester.
-External examiners shall normally attend at the end of the first semester in year one of their term of office, where appropriate, but need not attend at the end of the first semester in subsequent years.
+Programme external examiners must attend the Board of Examiners’ meeting at the end of the second semester.
+Programme or Subject external examiners may attend at the end of the first semester in year one of their term of office, where appropriate, but should not normally attend at the end of the first semester in subsequent years.

 In cases where external examiners are not present, they must be fully consulted by post, telephone or other means such as fax, videoconferencing, e-mail, Skype etc. It shall be the responsibility of the Chairperson of the Board of Examiners to ensure that the views of the other external examiners are presented to the Board.

-If the opinion of the Board is equally divided, the Chairperson of the Board shall have the final casting vote (in addition to the Chairperson’s original vote as a member of the Board of Examiners).
-In all other cases it will be the majority decision of the members present of the Board of Examiners that will be upheld.
+If the opinion of a Board is equally divided, the Chairperson of the Board shall have the final casting vote (in addition to the Chairperson’s original vote as a member of the Board of Examiners).
+In all other cases, it will be the majority decision of the members present of the Board of Examiners that will be upheld.

 It is essential that external examiners sign the cover sheet containing the details of the modules examined and/or degree results at the end of each semester, in order for the marks to be released to students.